yum-food/HLSL_OKLAB/README.md

 2022](https://twitter.com/bjornornorn/status/1512428218892095496?lang=en), but
 for us stuck on older versions, a library like this is necessary.

-This is exploratory code and is *not* optimized.
+This code is *not* optimized.
 If using in a performance critical setting, you should premultiply all matrices in your desired transformation.